influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/introduction/installation.md

 ## Installing InfluxDB OSS

-For users who don't want to install any software and are ready to use InfluxDB, you may want to check out our
+If you want to use InfluxDB but don't want to install software, check out our [managed hosted InfluxDB offering](https://cloud.influxdata.com).

-[managed hosted InfluxDB offering](https://cloud.influxdata.com).
+> **Note:** Windows support is experimental.

 {{< tab-labels >}}
 {{% tabs %}}